 Condition president to any claim may it be a standing time claim or a claim for delay because of others is as follows but not limited to;

-- Identify who is responsible for the event that is causing the delay to work progress.
+Identify Responsibility: Determine who is responsible for the event causing the delay.

-- Can the labourers be deployed on other work?
+- Can labourers be deployed to other work?

-- Can plant and equipment be utilised in other areas?
+- Can plant and equipment be used elsewhere?

 - Ensure contemporaneous records are updated